After Delays, Republicans Rolled Out A New Pandemic Relief Bill. Democrats Balked

 Senate Minority Leader Chuck Schumer, D-N.Y., responded to McConnell with a speech of his own that faulted Republicans' inability to settle their own positions, which he said not only wasted time but resulted in a proposal that doesn't provide enough help.
 He called it "weak tea" and "too little, too late."

-Schumer mocked what he called Republicans' fears about "big money donors" who object to helping workers as opposed to favored big industries.
+Schumer mocked what he called Republicans' fears about "big-money donors" who object to helping workers as opposed to favored big industries.

-Sen. Ron Wyden, D-Oregon, later called the unemployment assistance proposal "a punch in the gut and a slap in the face" to jobless Americans.
+Sen. Ron Wyden, D-Ore., later called the unemployment assistance proposal "a punch in the gut and a slap in the face" to jobless Americans.

-The bill includes money to design and build a new Washington, D.C. headquarters for the FBI — a project that has been debated for years and something President Trump said last week was needed because the existing building, located across the street from one of his family's hotels, is in disrepair.
+The bill includes money to design and build a new Washington, D.C., headquarters for the FBI — a project that has been debated for years and something President Trump said last week was needed because the existing building, located across the street from one of his family's hotels, is in disrepair.

 Treasury Secretary Steven Mnuchin and White House Chief of Staff Mark Meadows, a House Republican until a few months ago, are expected to meet with Schumer and House Speaker Nancy Pelosi in her office on Monday evening.